-Following Kilfinane we have the walled town of Kilmallock that during the medieval times was one of the mains towns in the province of Munster.
+Following Kilfinane we have the walled town of Kilmallock that during medieval times was one of the main towns in the province of Munster.
 It is still considered one of the important towns within County Limerick.

 There are lots on offer in Kilmallock from a great selection of shopping facilities, as well as bars and restaurants for you to check out and enjoy.

-Next, there is the town called Murroe located in the northeast part of County Limerick that offers scenic views and is your typical welcoming small village.
-Murroe was first founded in the 1830s by a family known as the Barrington’s.
+Next, there is the town called Murroe located in the northeast part of County Limerick offers scenic views and is your typical welcoming small village.
+Murroe was first founded in the 1830s by a family known as the Barringtons.

-Another historic town in Limerick is Newcastle West that has a population of around 7,000 people.
+Another historic town in Limerick is Newcastle West which has a population of around 7,000 people.
 The population has increased by nearly 50% over the last 25 years.

 Things to do in Limerick